MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 The option of backfilling by move extents backfills the materialized view based on an existing table, which isn't necessarily the source table of the materialized view.
 You achieve the backfill by [moving extents](../move-extents.md) from the specified table into the underlying materialized view table.
 This process implies that:

 * The data in the specified table should have the same schema as the materialized view schema.
-* Records in the specified table are moved to the view as is and are assumed to be deduped based on the definition of the materialized view.
+* Records in the specified table are moved to the view as is.
+They're assumed to be deduped based on the definition of the materialized view.

 For example, if the materialized view has the following aggregation: